openclimatefix/open-source-quartz-solar-forecast/README.md

 In general, we recommend using the default model and restricting predictions for the period of the last 90 days.

-## Evaluation

-To evaluate the model we use the [UK PV](https://huggingface.co/datasets/openclimatefix/uk_pv) dataset and the [ICON NWP](https://huggingface.co/datasets/openclimatefix/dwd-icon-eu) dataset.
-All the data is publicly available and the evaluation script can be run with the following command

-Different metrics were calculated and analyzed.
-Finally the model was evaluated using the MAE.
-The MAE over the entire test data is $0.12 kW$, when the night times are excluded the MAE is $0.21kW$.

 ## FOSDEM